openedx/open-edx-proposals/oeps/processes/oep-0054-core-contributors.rst

 For those wishing to indicate they are leaving the CC program, or to report a Code of Conduct violation, please `Contact the Program Administrators`_.

+Core Contributors who depart from the program are noted as Core Contributor Alumni in the Core Contributor wiki page.

 .. _fulfilling CC commitments:

 Core contributors are responsible for reporting when they aren't able to fulfill their commitments.
-Program administrators will do regular checks, at least once per quarter, to identify CCs who are unreachable or fall short of their commitments.
+Program administrators will do regular checks, once per year, to identify CCs who are unreachable or fall short of their commitments.
 In such cases, the program administrator will reach out to the CC to discuss the best corrective actions to take.